brockwc/intro-html-css-remote/README.md

 Let's see what we're going to build.
 Check it out [here](http://intro-to-html-css.surge.sh/)

 ## Three Essential Ingredients
 Three languages are responsible for every website that we visit: HTML, CSS, and Javascript.
-Tonight we'll focus on HTML and CSS with the majority of our time spent on CSS.
+Tonight we'll focus on HTML and CSS but expect to be sent home with a little "homework" to wrap up the site and make it your own.

 Broadly, let's think of HTML as **defining the structure and content of the page** and let's think of CSS as **providing the style of the page**.